-The Shire of Toodyay has entered the RESTRICTED BURNING PERIOD.
-No fires without valid permit.
+The Shire of Toodyay has entered the PROHIBITED BURNING PERIOD.
+No fires permitted.
 More Information.

 Toodyay is one of the oldest inland towns in Western Australia and much of its heritage is preserved.
 It is set in the heart of the picturesque Avon Valley and is an extremely popular tourist destination.